 We find that many patients experience a significant change in their facial appearance following completion of the treatment.
 Patients with a recessed lower jaw may have a slightly different profile.
 In addition, any restorations necessary to correct the bite will be created with consideration to the ideal aesthetic result of your smile.
 Not only will this procedure correct pain, but it may also improve the aesthetic aspect of your smile.

 TMJ RELIEF WITH DENTAL PROCEDURES

-One option to alleviate TMJ pain for TMD sufferers is to have a custom mouthguard made to realign your teeth and bite.
-At other times, there are specific dental procedures that can help our patients regain proper alignment.
+One option to alleviate TMJ pain for TMD sufferers is to have a custom mouth guard made to realign your teeth and bite.
+At other times, there are specific dental procedures which can help our patients regain proper alignment.

 WHAT HAPPENS IF TMJ DISORDER IS LEFT UNTREATED?